muppet9010/Factorio-Single-Train-Unit/README.md

 =============

 *Battery Pack*
-Battery pack vesions of the trains are included when the mod is enabled.
+Battery pack versions of the trains are included when the mod is enabled.

 *Factorio Extended & Factorio Extended Plus* Additional tiers of single train units added if each mod is enabled to match the additional locomotive and wagon tiers they add.